GenomicsAotearoa/Kakapo/README.md

 ### gf_enrichment/main.nf
 Performs exhaustive gene prediction using kakapo_round0 species configuration.
-Can be provided individual families, however for Kakapo we are using UniProt SWISS-PROT Current run-time > 1 week. *A more portable version of this is in development for general usage.*
+Can be provided individual families, however for Kakapo we are using UniProt SWISS-PROT Current run-time > 2207 CPUhrs. *A more portable version of this is in development for general usage.*

 #### splitAssembly
 Splits the assembly into separate files for each contig/scaffold.
 This provides us with 100 FASTA files representing a scaffold or contig.